AlexandreDecan/portion/README.md

 ```

 The `.keys`, `.values` and `.items` methods return exactly one element for each stored value (i.e., if two intervals share a value, they are merged into a disjunction), as illustrated next.
-See [#44](https://github.com/AlexandreDecan/portion/issues/44#issuecomment-710199687) to know how to obtained a sorted list of atomic intervals instead.
+See [#44](https://github.com/AlexandreDecan/portion/issues/44#issuecomment-710199687) to know how to obtain a sorted list of atomic intervals instead.

 ```python
 >>> d = P.IntervalDict()